StableUnit/stableunit.org/site/content/proof-of-concept.md

 ---
 ## StableUnit overview

-Bitcoin can’t be used as everyday cash, means of saving or international medium of exchange because of it volatile.
-StableUnit solved this problem by offering complete decentralized privacy stable currency.
-It’s fully backed by crypto collateral on growth stage.
-And utilizes black-swan resistant multi-layer stabilization mechanism on highest capitalization.
+Bitcoin cannot be used as everyday cash, a store of value, or international unit of account because of its volatility.
+StableUnit solves this problem with a completely decentralized and private stable cryptocurrency.
+It’s fully backed by crypto collateral while the system is small, and utilizes multiple layers of black-swan resistant mechanisms to maintain a stable price.

 ## Proof of concept